grupo-avispa/semantic_navigation/semantic_goals_generator/README.md

 - A service to request the ROI name of a known position.
 - A latched publisher of the ROI name where the robot is.

-**Keywords:** ROS, navigation, semantic, social
+**Keywords:** ROS2, navigation, semantic, social

 ### License

 **Author: Alberto Tudela<br />**

-The semantic_goals_generator package has been tested under [ROS] Melodic on [Ubuntu] 18.04.
+The semantic_goals_generator package has been tested under [ROS2] Humble on [Ubuntu] 22.04.
 This is research code, expect that it changes often and any fitness for a particular purpose is disclaimed.

 ## Installation